wp-plugins/love-that-gallery/readme.txt

 == Installation ==

 Upload the plugin to the WordPress plugin directory( `/wp-content/plugins/` directory) , activate, and start creating galleries in the Settings section!
+Please see http://www.lovethatplugin.com for all of the tutorials!

 == Tutorials ==